ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 The cluster view visualizes hierarchical relationship of machines (nodes) and workers (processes).
 Each host consists of many workers, and you can see them by clicking the + button.
 This also shows the assignment of GPU resources to specific actors or tasks.

-You can hide it again by clicking the - button.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard/nodes-view-expand.png
     :align: center